mbforbes/nlp-corpora-backend/header.md

 This table contains a live view of all corpora.
-It is updated daily by a crawler that scans all corpora and checks that they meet quality guidelines (ownership, permissions, documentation, and corpus structure).
+It is updated daily by a crawler that scans all corpora and checks that they meet quality guidelines (immutability, access permissions, documentation, and corpus structure).
 Click on any corpus to view its readme.
 More information on restricted access is provided below.